accurics/labs/docs/labs/cli/azure/index.md

 ## Step 4: `accurics init`

-`accurics init` is a wrapper around `terraform init` that downloads all the required Terraform providers, and is required prior to running any futher commands.
+`accurics init` is a wrapper around `terraform init` that downloads all the required Terraform providers, and is required prior to running any further commands.

 ```
 > accurics init